rydmike/flex_color_scheme/README.md

-  * Default `tooltipTheme` in Flutter is currently a bit flawed on desktop and web, because it defaults to using a very small font (10 dp).
+  * Default `tooltipTheme` in Flutter is currently a bit flawed on desktop and web, because it defaults to using a very small font (10dp).
     See issue [#71429](https://github.com/flutter/flutter/issues/71429).

     The default theming also does not handle multiline tooltips very well.
-    The here used `TooltipThemeData` theme design corrects both these issues.
-It uses 12 dp font on desktop and web instead of 10 dp, and some padding instead of a height constraint to ensure that multiline tooltips look nice too.
+    The here used `TooltipThemeData` theme design, corrects both these issues.
+It uses 12dp font on desktop and web instead of 10dp, and some padding instead of a height constraint to ensure that multiline tooltips look nice too.

-    FlexColorScheme also includes a new boolean property `tooltipsMatchBackground`, that can be toggled to not used Flutter's Material default that has a theme mode inverted background.
+    FlexColorScheme also includes a new boolean property `tooltipsMatchBackground`, that can be toggled to not use Flutter's Material default design that has a theme mode inverted background.
 Tooltips using light background in light theme and dark in dark, are commonly used on the Windows desktop platform.
-    You can tie the extra property to used platform to make an automatic platform adaptation of the tooltip style if you like, or give users a preference toggle the tooltip style to their liking.
+    You can easily tie this extra property to the used platform to make an automatic platform adaptation of the tooltip style if you like, or give users a preference toggle where they change the tooltip style to their liking.

-  * The property `transparentStatusBar` is set to true by default and used to make to the AppBar one-toned on Android device like on iOS.
+  * The property `transparentStatusBar` is set to true by default.
+This is used to make to the AppBar one-toned on Android devices, like on iOS devices.
-    Set it to `false` to restore default Android design.
+    Set it to `false` if you want to restore the default Android design.

-    > The modification is in current implementation made with an extra call to `SystemChrome.setSystemUIOverlayStyle` to make the
+    > This modification is in current implementation made with an extra call to `SystemChrome.setSystemUIOverlayStyle` to make the
     statusBarColor transparent.
 The used implementation will be changed when the new AppBarTheme [#71184](https://github.com/flutter/flutter/pull/71184)